Controlled-access highway: Toll effect

 A University of Barcelona study suggests that if tolls are implemented on a controlled-access highway, drivers may seek alternative routes to avoid paying the tolls.
-This may result in a decrease of safety on roads which are not designed for heavy traffic.
+This may result in a decrease of safety on roads that are not designed for heavy traffic.

 Safety in urban areas

 In the United Kingdom, there are very few studies regarding the impact of road traffic accidents from existing and new urban motorways.
 In particular, new urban motorways do not grant a reduction of traffic accidents.

 In Italy, a study performed on urban motorway A56 Tangenziale di Napoli showed that reduction of speed leads to a decrease in accidents.

 In Marseille, France, from June 2009 to May 2010, CEREMA, the French centre for studies on risk, mobility and environment, performed a study on Marius, a network of urban motorways.
 This study established a link between accidents and traffic variables: